 Mobvoi is a champion with battery life, and their dual-display technology is extremely legible even in bright sunlight.
 TicWatch Pro 5 continues this trend of excellence in the TicWatch Pro 3 and Pro 3 Ultra.

 Although I can recommend the watch based on hardware features alone, Mobvoi's updated track record is not the greatest.
 And the reply from the Mobvoi rep isn't reassuring.
-Therefore, I can only recommend with the caveat that the watch will be delayed in being updated to Wear OS 4 or not updated at all.
+Therefore, I can only recommend with the caveat that the watch will be delayed in being updated to Wear OS 4.
 If the software is important to you, I would give this a miss.

 The Logitech Brio beats the Dell webcam in most conditions, despite shooting at only 1080p (2.1 MP) on a Chromebook; the Dell webcam, on the other hand, shoots at 3.7 MP (1444p) on the same Chromebook.